-- --- Attendance: You are expected to be present for the scheduled times when we meet together on October 6-8. - --- Collegiality: Showing respect for your peers by being in class on time, staying through the entire session, and respecting the views of others in class discussion. - --- Preparation: Completing reading before class, coming to class prepared with assignments and reading materials, active participation in discussion and small group work. - --- Engagement out of class: Our sessions on October 6-8 are not the only opportunity to discuss course ideas with me.
+- --- Attendance: You are expected to be present for the scheduled times when we meet together on May 3-5.
+You will not earn credit for this course if you are not in attendance for this weekend. - --- Collegiality: Showing respect for your peers by being in class on time, staying through the entire session, and respecting the views of others in class discussion. - --- Preparation: Completing reading before class, coming to class prepared with assignments and reading materials, active participation in discussion and small group work. - --- Engagement out of class: Our sessions on May 3-5 are not the only opportunity to discuss course ideas with me.
 I want to know if you are having trouble with the material and what you like and don't like about the course.
 You may reach me by e-mail or phone or schedule an inperson or Zoom chat session.